Georgian Furniture Style Guide

 Robert Adam (1728-1792)

-Style: Neo-Classical elegance with architectural precision
+Style: Neo-Classical furniture elegance with architectural precision

 Key Features: Classical motifs (urns, swags, medallions), delicate proportions, painted and gilded finishes